xwmx/nb/README.md

 [4] color_theme
     --------------
-    The color theme. `nb` has several built-in themes user defined themes can be installed in the $NB_DIR/.themes directory.
+    The color theme. `nb` has several built-in themes and user defined themes can be installed in the $NB_DIR/.themes directory.
     Themes have an .nb-theme or .nb-theme.sh extension and contain a single if statment assigning the color environment variables to tput ANSI color numbers.

       Example: